Register Fri June 13, 2014, 12:00 PM – 1:00 PM AEST

 5. Can social learning or social media be incorporated into the design?
 Can Personal Learning Networks be incorporated?

 Caselet – Troppo Engineering Services Capturing Knowledge Before It Goes

-Troppo Engineering Services is a 100 year old engineering consulting company that has had phenomenal growth in recent years due to the the mining boom.
+Troppo Engineering Services is a 100-year-old engineering consulting company that has had phenomenal growth in recent years due to the mining boom.
 The organisation has many engineers at the top of their game employees who are getting close to retirement.
-The General Manager is worried that the experience and knowledge of these employees has not been captured and will not be passed on putting major projects at risk.
+The General Manager is worried that the experience and knowledge of these employees have not been captured and will not be passed on putting major projects at risk.
 The need has become more urgent with end the “mining boom”, as Troppo has to reduce its workforce by 15% including some senior engineers.
-There is window of 12 months and the GM has asked you to design “something that is quick and cheap” that addresses what is becoming a major business pain.
+There is a window of 12 months and the GM has asked you to design “something that is quick and cheap” that addresses what is becoming a major business pain.

 - Natalie Nunn – Oceania Learning & Development Leader at EY.
 Natalie has held senior L&D leadership positions at EY, Blake & Dawson and Hilton.

 - Pierre DeVilliers – Learning, Talent & Diversity Leader – Pacific at Marsh Pty Ltd. Pierre has over 14 years of experience in Learning with organisations such as Deloitte and PKF.